Rapid Deployment Joint Task Force

 The Rapid Deployment Joint Task Force (RDJTF) is an inactive United States Department of Defense Joint Task Force.
-It was first envisioned as a three-division force in 1979 as the Rapid Deployment Force, or RDF, a highly mobile force that could be rapidly moved to locations outside the normal overseas deployments in Europe and Korea.
+It was first envisioned as a three-division force in 1979 as the Rapid Deployment Force (RDF), a highly mobile rapid deployment force that could be rapidly moved to locations outside the normal overseas deployments in Europe and Korea.
 Its charter was expanded and greatly strengthened in 1980 as the RDJTF.
 It was inactivated in 1983, and re-organized as the United States Central Command (USCENTCOM).

-After the end of the United States' involvement in the Vietnam War, U.S. attention gradually focused on the Persian Gulf region.
-The Yom Kippur War of 1973, the Soviet-U.S. confrontation and the subsequent 1973/1974 oil crisis led to President Richard Nixon issuing a U.S. warning, "...that American military intervention to protect vital oil supplies" was a possibility, served to increase attention on the area as being vital to U.S. national interests.
+After the end of American involvement in the Vietnam War, U.S. attention gradually focused on the Persian Gulf region.
+The Yom Kippur War of 1973, the Soviet–U.S. confrontation, and the subsequent 1973 oil crisis led to President Richard Nixon issuing a warning that "American military intervention to protect vital oil supplies" was a possibility, served to increase attention on the area as being vital to U.S. national interests.